cre-dev/pub-data-visualization/README.md

 An account is necessary.

 # 3. How-to : examples
-In this repository, we propose a set of modules that read, format and transform the input data from different public sources.
+In this repository, we propose a set of modules that read, format, transform and plot the input data from different public sources.
-We also provide ready-to-run scripts with parameters therein that can be modified by the user as illustrated below.
+We also provide ready-to-run visualization scripts as illustrated below.
+The with parameters therein can be modified by the user.
-The other possible visualizations are described in more details in the documentation.
+Additionally, other possible visualizations are described in the documentation.

 ## Distribution of the temperature
 ![Distribution temperature](examples/distribution_temperature.png)